 Vinyl tiles are also popular.
 Usually, these come in one-foot-by-one-foot squares, but thanks to demand from consumers, there are many variations on the market today.
 If you want bigger tiles for the kitchen or smaller tiles for the bathroom, most suppliers will oblige.

-Vinyl plank flooring comes in practically any length you want.
+Vinyl plank flooring comes at practically any length you want.
 However, standard planks are either 6 or 4.5 inches wide.

 Can Damage Resale Value